Dadyze/OS-Paging-Practical-Demo/README.md

+# WORK IN PROGRESS
-# OS Paging Practical Demo
+# OperatingSystem Paging Demonstration

 This project is a practical demonstration of paging in operating systems.
 It is implemented in C++ and showcases the basic concepts of how paging works, including the management of virtual memory.